mukimut-sebpo/blank_creative_for_CDN/README.md

 # blank_creative_for_CDN
-Same base file and richload can be used for multiple image and fonts.
+Same base file and richload can be used for multiple images and fonts.

 ## Image CDN
 First upload the required images in asset manager.
 Then upload the richload of this repo and then create a new creative by uploading the basefile.
 In the new creative populate the image variables with the required images.
 Then approve the creative.<br>